Johnson & Johnson seeks emergency FDA authorization for single-shot coronavirus vaccine

 If the vaccine follows the same trajectory as the Pfizer-BioNTech and Moderna vaccines that were authorized late last year, an expert panel of advisers to the FDA would consider the data at a full-day meeting near the end of this month.
 The FDA is guided by that panel’s deliberations.
 For the other vaccines, it acted within a day of the advisory committee meeting.

-Johnson & Johnson has committed to delivering 100 million doses by the end of June but has not been specific about how many doses could be shipped each month.

-The easier logistics of the Johnson & Johnson vaccine, which can be stored at refrigerator temperatures for months and requires only a single shot, would make it a welcome addition amid the drive to accelerate vaccinations as variants loom that can elude some immunity.
+The easier logistics of the Johnson & Johnson vaccine, which can be stored at refrigerator temperatures for several months and requires only a single shot, would make it a welcome addition amid the drive to accelerate vaccinations as variants loom.

+In the meantime, the FDA said Thursday it will propose draft guidelines on how manufacturers of coronavirus vaccines, therapeutics and diagnostic tests should deal with new variants of the virus.

+Janet Woodcock, the FDA’s acting commissioner, pledged to pursue streamlined processes to get updated products to health-care personnel, saying the FDA would not “create obstacles” to authorizing tools that could be useful.